Vantage Pro console

 Summary

-The Vantage Pro is actually my third station.
-I started out with an Oregon Scientific WMR-918 and then moved to the WMR-968 because of numerous problems.
-It turned out that the 968 wasn't much better.
-Compared to Davis, the Oregon Scientific units are crap.
-They a cheaply made and fail quite frequently.
-If you are thinking about buying a weather station, go with Davis.
-Furthermore, go with the cabled unit rather than the wireless.
-The wireless unit will give you lots of headaches with poor and varying range, bad batteries (especially in cold weather), and frequent firmware upgrades.
-The cabled units are rock solid and easy to install.
+When I moved to a new house last year, I left the Vantage Pro behind and purchased a brand new Vantage Pro 2.
+I again went with the wired version.
+Years ago there were many problems with the wireless version that I'm sure have been worked out by now.
+But I do know a lot about rechargeable batteries and they do not like to operate in below freezing weather or in extreme heat, so I went wired.
 Davis uses standard RJ flat phone cable for the sensor arrays, so the cable can be tucked away and tacked into any little crack or crevice.
 Just buy a cheap RJ-11 crimper at Radio Shack and a roll of phone cable and you can custom make the wire to fit any installation.
-In my case, the 50ft cable that came with the Vantage Pro was actually too long, so I cut it down to size just crimped on a new connector to one end.
+In my case, the 100 ft cable that came with the Vantage Pro was actually too long, so I cut it down to size and crimped on a new connector to one end.

 WeatherLink